Using AI in EHS: AI Use Cases and the Future of Intelligent Tech with Cority

 What is AI?

-AI can be broken down into three broad categories, two of which have been around for a while, analytical AI and predictive AI.
-The third, being Generative AI, is what has caught so much attention recently.
+AI can be broken down into three broad categories, two of which have been around for a while: analytical AI and predictive AI.
+The third, generative AI, is what has caught so much attention recently.

 Analytical AI